 4 financial considerations for women

-For women, several considerations can have a big impact on your financial life — longer lifespans, greater time spent out of the workforce, the persistent gender pay gap, and growing wealth are just a few.
-These realities have been further illuminated throughout the pandemic, as roles at home and work are influx.
+For women, several considerations can have a big impact on your financial life — longer lifespans, the persistent gender pay gap, greater time spent out of the workforce and growing wealth are just a few.
+As the world continues to feel the effects of the pandemic and roles at home and work are in flux, these realities are emphasized even more.

-Here are four realities unique to women, and steps to help you take control of your financial future:
+Here are four actions that can help you take control of your financial future:

-Women live an average of five years longer than men, according to the Centers for Disease Control and Prevention.1 With more time in retirement, your money will need to last longer to cover living and healthcare expenses.
+Women live an average of 5.9 years longer than men, according to the Centers for Disease Control and Prevention.3 With more time in retirement, your money will need to last longer to cover living and healthcare expenses.

-How you can prepare: Consider balancing growth-oriented investments with guaranteed and more stable income sources in retirement.
-Your financial advisor will help you develop a strategy that considers the expenses associated with a longer lifespan.
+What you can do: With an advisor, consider balancing growth-oriented investments with guaranteed and more stable income sources in retirement.
 Growth-oriented investments often include stocks, while guaranteed and stable income sources include:

 - Social Security benefits, which are available to you beginning at age 62, unless you meet certain requirements